Macaulay Culkin: 1990s: Breakthrough

-2000s: Guest appearances and independent films
+2000s: Guest roles and independent films

 In 2000, Culkin returned to acting with a role in the play Madame Melville, which was staged in London's West End.
 In early 2003, he made a guest appearance on the NBC sitcom Will & Grace.
 His role as Karen Walker's deceptively immature divorce lawyer won him favorable reviews.
 Culkin headed back into motion pictures in 2003 with Party Monster, in which he played a role very different from those he was known for, that of party promoter Michael Alig, a drug user and murderer.
 He quickly followed that with a supporting part in Saved!, as a cynical wheelchair-using, non-Christian student in a conservative Christian high school.
 Though Saved! only had modest success at the box office, Culkin received positive reviews for his role in the film and its implications for a career as an adult actor.
 Culkin began doing voice-over work, with appearances in Seth Green's Robot Chicken.
+In 2005, he was ranked second on VH1's list of the "100 Greatest Kid-Stars" behind Gary Coleman.

 In 2006, he published an experimental, semi-autobiographical novel titled Junior, which talked about Culkin's stardom and his shaky relationship with his father.

-Culkin starred in Sex and Breakfast, a dark comedy written and directed by Miles Brandman.
+He starred in Sex and Breakfast, a dark comedy written and directed by Miles Brandman.
 Alexis Dziena, Kuno Becker and Eliza Dushku also star in this story of a couple whose therapist recommends they engage in group sex.
 Shooting for the film, Culkin's first since Saved!, took place in September 2006.
 The film opened in Los Angeles on November 30, 2007, and was released on DVD on January 22, 2008, by First Look Pictures.
 Culkin's next project was a role in the thirteen-episode NBC television series Kings as Andrew Cross.

 In 2009, Culkin appeared in a UK-based commercial for Aviva Insurance (formerly Norwich Union) to help promote their company's rebranding.
 Culkin stared into the camera stating, "Remember me."
 On August 17, 2009, Culkin made a brief cameo appearance on WWE Raw at the Scottrade Center in St. Louis, Missouri, following a "falls count anywhere" match between Hornswoggle and Chavo Guerrero Jr., in which Guerrero was defeated by the classic Home Alone gag of rigging a swinging paint can to hit him upon opening a door.
 Culkin appeared in the doorway and said, "That's not funny."
-In February 2010, Culkin appeared in an episode of Poppy de Villeneuve's online series for The New York Times, The Park.
-On March 7 of the same year, he appeared alongside actors Matthew Broderick, Molly Ringwald, Judd Nelson, Ally Sheedy, Anthony Michael Hall, and Jon Cryer in a tribute to the late John Hughes at the Oscars.